andrewratliff/andrewratliff.github.io/_posts/2020-10-07-narrative-of-the-life-of-frederick-douglass.md

 categories: books
 image: frederick_douglass.jpg
 ---
 How does Frederick Douglass manage to explain slavery to a broad audience?
 In his autobiography, _Narrative of the Life of Frederick Douglass, an American Slave_ (1845/2003), Douglass conveys the horror of 19th century slavery in the United States through effective literary devices.
-Douglass’s autobiography contains imagery, simile, and personification to help bring to life Douglass’s personal experiences.
+Frederick Douglass’s autobiography contains imagery, simile, and personification to help bring to life Douglass’s personal experiences.

 ### Imagery